 - Position of U 534 in Google Maps

 U 995, Type VII C/41, is exhibited at the Laboe Naval Memorial near Kiel in Schleswig-Holstein, Germany.
 The address is Strandstraße 92, 24235 Laboe and their phone number is 04343/427012.

-The admission for the Naval Memorial together with U 995 is 9.50 Euro, for U 995 alone it is 4.50 Euro (As of November 2015).
+The admission for the Naval Memorial together with U 995 is 10 Euro, for U 995 alone it is 5 Euro (As of March 2019) and there are discounts for pupils, students and soldiers among others.
 The admission tags are available right across from the submarine.
 Inside the Naval Memorial is an elevator that takes the visitors to the observation platform.
 That observation platform offers a great view of the Bay of Kiel and of U 995, which sits on the beach right below the Memorial.
 For the most current opening hours and admission prices, please visit the page of the Deutscher Marinebund, which currently is only available in German.

 The Type VII was the most widespread class during the Second World War.
 Altogether, 709 submarines of the Type VII were built and out of those, 91 were of the sub-type VII C/41.
 U 995 was built at the Hamburg ship yard Blohm & Voss and put into service under Kapitänleutnant Walter Köhntopp on September 16, 1943.
 After the training, the submarine was assigned to the 13th Submarine Flotilla in Trondheim.
 On October 10, 1944, Oberleutnant Hans-Georg Hess took over the boat.
 Before the end of the war, the submarine was re-assigned to the 14th Submarine Flotilla in Narvik, but had to go to Trondheim to be fitted with a snorkel.
 It was there that it was captured by the Allies.